camptocamp/account-reconcile/docs/qoqa_how-to-copy-the-rds-of-prod-to-int.md

 * Before starting: Ask the infrastructure Team to make a snapshot of the production to integration.
   In that copy you shall find the prod db `qoqa_odoo_prod`
   NB: They have been asking to stop INT before they make the copy
+  NB2: We have now access 3 commands for snapshot "management" go to next chapter

 1. Stop the services